JackHey99/Project-0/README.md

 Final version of the code can be found at the following file path: src/main.cpp

 **Improvements**
 Some possible future improvements for this project could be to create a graphical user interface, GUI that returns the flicker threshold in a more user friendly and simpler form than the serial monitor command window.
-If a GUI is created the potentiometer could be removed and a
+If a GUI is created the potentiometer could be removed and replaced with a flick control button

 ## Conclusion